flyingmachine/brave-clojure-web/content/concurrency.md

 The transaction will only try to commit its changes when it ends.
 The commit works similarly to the `compare-and-set` semantics of atoms.
-Each ref is checked to see whether it's changed since transaction started.
+Each ref is checked to see whether it's changed since you first tried to alter it.
 If *any* of the refs have changed, then *none* of the refs are updated and the transaction is retried.
 For example, this order of events will result in Transaction A being retried:

 1. Transaction A: alter gnome
 2. Transaction B: alter gnome